 ‘there is not a progressive majority in society and it reveals that there is a deep resentment to immigration, as well as scepticism towards multiculturalism.
 There is a widespread fear of the ‘other’, particularly Muslims, and there is an appetite for a new right-wing political party that has none of the fascist trappings of the British National Party or the violence of the English Defence League.

 Matt Goodwin (2011) confirms this rather depressing attitudinal picture, with a review of the opinion polling on migration and race related issues over the last 10 years or so.
 This indicates that immigration in particular has been a totemic issue for race relations and consistently opposed by around 80% of the population in the UK (and mirrored in many European countries).However, there is some good news as he also shows that presenting race as a biological difference no longer commands popular support and the Far Right are now trying to use other tactics to attract support.

 There are of course, great dangers in giving credence to the idea that ‘multiculturalism has failed’, as supporters of this view often – and sometimes wilfully – conflate the idea of the failure of multicultural societies, with the failure of multicultural policies.
-There are event greater dangers, however, in simply defending the concept of multiculturalism because it is under attack from the Far Right.
-The concept needs to change to recognise that society has moved on and to provide a progressive vision for the new reality – that all Western societies will become more multicultural as globalisation proceeds.
+There are even greater dangers, however, in simply defending the concept of multiculturalism because it is under attack from the Far Right.
+The concept needs to recognise that society has moved on and to provide a progressive intercultural vision for the new reality.
+All Western societies will become more mixed as globalisation proceeds.